PrasadGautham/web-wrapper-delivery-app/docs/BACKEND.md

 ## Dispatch Rules

-Driver dispatch eligibility considers:
+Driver dispatch eligibility and ranking consider:
 - online status
-- location freshness
 - current load versus max live deliveries
 - dispatch policy
+- location freshness and distance when fresh driver location is available

+Important current behavior:
+- fresh eligible drivers are preferred first
+- stale or missing driver location reduces ranking quality and ETA quality
+- a dedicated allow-listed driver can still be used as a fallback so tied-store orders do not stay stranded forever

 Dispatch policy supports:
 - `open`